-The basement, or lower-level, is usually the darkest place in the home.
+The basement, or lower level, is usually the darkest place in the home.
 The obvious reason you want to choose neutral or light pastel paint is to brighten up and illuminate the space.

 Don’t assume your basement is just for lounging.
 Step back and brainstorm how to make your basement more functional and livable.
 For example, use the space as a guest bedroom or play area, or home theater or bar and lounge area.
 Section off the space into different working parts if you have a big enough basement.

 Many homeowners assume that because they’re decorating a basement, which tends to be dark by nature, they shouldn’t have to worry about lighting.
-This is opposite of what you should be thinking when you’re working on improving your basement.
+This is the opposite of what you should be thinking when you’re working on improving your basement.
 Lighting is key to setting the mood and making the room more functional.

-A basement is the perfect place to store almost anything, but it must be organized if you want to get the most use out of the space and keep it functional.
+A basement is a perfect place to store almost anything, but it must be organized if you want to get the most use out of the space and keep it functional.
 Take the time to remove any junk and consider built-ins that can store any boxes.

 Your basement doesn’t need to be all business.
 This is a great opportunity to add an entertainment area and storage place for your alcohol.
-Imagine a fully stocked wine cellar or built in bar where you can keep your bottles and place additional seating.
+Imagine a fully stocked wine cellar or built-in bar where you can keep your bottles and place additional seating.

 Many people leave a new bathroom out of their renovating budget, but that’s a mistake if you’re going to use the space on a regular basis.
 Installing a bathroom on the same level can make a difference in comfort and convenience.
-A small vanity, toilet and shower will do the trick.
+A small vanity, toilet, and shower will do the trick.
 Not only will your family benefit from having another bathroom to get ready in the morning, but it’ll be nice to offer guests their own space when staying over